alex-varga14/Distributed-Coupon-Application/backend/README.md

 FLUSH PRIVILEGES;
 ```
 to allow all source IPs.
 (Not good from a security standpoint, but it's the fastest way to get it working.)

+## Scripts
+There are helper scripts in the home directory on EC2.
+These can be used to quickly restart multiple processes at
+once.